Bilingual Program Coordinator - YMCA of Greater Toronto

 Location: Youth Gambling Awareness Program, YGAP, Toronto, ON

-YMCA of Greater Toronto aspires to be a great work place through an environment that embraces diversity and social inclusion, valuing differences and supporting full participation by all employees.
-The YMCA provides almost 6,000 employees with meaningful jobs and the opportunity to make a difference in the lives of individuals and the health of our communities.
-The YMCA works to build healthy communities.
-This is achieved through a shared culture and values.
-We recognize the contributions of our staff through innovative practices, great benefits and growth opportunities.
+The YMCA of Greater Toronto aspires to be a great work place committed to diversity, equity, and inclusion, where different backgrounds, experiences, and identities are appreciated and celebrated.
+Guided by our shared values — kindness, well-being, integrity, inclusiveness, respect, and optimism — the YMCA provides thousands of employees with meaningful jobs and the opportunity to make a difference in the lives of individuals and the health of our communities.
+We recognize the contributions of our staff through innovative practices, great benefits, and growth opportunities.

 Nature & Scope: